-Treatment for vertigo in allopathic medicine is not effective.
-Depending on a form of vertigo the success rate fluctuates between 0 and 25%.
-Vertigo affects approximately twenty-five (25%) percent of the general population, with the majority being older women, it can be extremely debilitating in one’s life.
+Treatment for vertigo in allopathic medicine is not practical.
+The success rate fluctuates between 0 and 25% depending on the form of vertigo.
+Vertigo affects approximately twenty-five (25%) percent of the general population, with the majority being older women; it can be highly debilitating in one’s life.

 Dizziness is the feeling of being lightheaded, woozy, or unbalanced.
-It affects the sensory organs, specifically the eyes and ears, so it can sometimes cause fainting.
-Dizziness isn’t a disease, but rather a symptom of various disorders.
+It affects the sensory organs, specifically the eyes and ears, and can sometimes cause fainting.
+Dizziness isn’t a disease but rather a symptom of various disorders.

 Treatment for vertigo depends on what’s causing it.
 In many cases, vertigo goes away without any treatment.
 This is because your brain can adapt, at least in part, to the inner ear changes, relying on other mechanisms to maintain balance.

-For some, Treatment for vertigo is needed and may include:
+For some, Treatment for vertigo is needed and may include the following:

 This is one of the treatments for vertigo.
-The function of the vestibular system is to send signals to the brain about head and body movements relative to gravity.
+The vestibular system signals head and body movements relative to gravity to the brain.
 Vestibular rehab may be recommended if you have recurrent bouts of vertigo.
 It helps train your other senses to compensate for vertigo.

-Medication is a Treatment for vertigo that is given to relieve symptoms such as nausea or motion sickness associated with vertigo.
-If vertigo is caused by an infection or inflammation, antibiotics or steroids may reduce swelling and cure an infection.
+Medication is a Treatment for vertigo that relieves symptoms such as nausea or motion sickness associated with vertigo.
+If an infection or inflammation causes vertigo, antibiotics or steroids may reduce swelling and cure an infection.

 Vertigo caused by Meniere’s disease is usually managed using drug combination therapy.
 Anti-emetic medication is combined with antihistamines to manage the symptoms of vertigo.
-Antihistamine drugs help in diminishing the frequency of occurrence of vertigo.
+Antihistamine drugs help diminish the frequency of occurrence of vertigo.

-However, medication can have some negative side-effects that are not favorable, and sometimes even worse than vertigo itself.
+However, medication can have some adverse side effects that are not favorable and sometimes even worse than vertigo itself.

-Treatments for dizziness vary on the diagnosis and health of the patient.
-The most common treatment for dizziness are listed below
+Treatments for dizziness vary depending on the diagnosis and health of the patient.
+The most common treatments for dizziness are listed below.

 Medication is one of the treatments for dizziness.
 However, depending on the cause, these can include:

-- Anti-anxiety medications, when dizziness is caused by panic disorders or by mental health issues
+- Anti-anxiety medications, when dizziness is caused by panic disorders or mental health issues

 - Medications for migraines, if the dizziness is linked to migraines

-Medication can cause side effects, this is why most people are rooting for the natural method.
-Natural remedies for dizziness has been proven to be effective with no side effect.
+Medication can cause side effects, so most people use the natural method.
+Natural dizziness remedies have been proven effective with no side effects.

 Vertigo is a distressing condition that can accompany several medical conditions.
 It can be mildly uncomfortable, or it can be severe and disabling.
-It can accompany the common cold, or it can be due to other underlying problems.
+It can accompany the common cold or be due to other underlying problems.
 By definition, it is the sensation of a spinning movement.
 When the person affected feels like moving, it is called subjective vertigo.
-When he/she feels as if the environment around him is moving, it is called objective vertigo.
+It is called objective vertigo when he/she feels the environment around him/her is moving.

-Note: Vertigo is not the same as dizziness which is a feeling of light-headedness or a faint feeling.
-Dizziness can occur from an emotional upset such as the sight of blood, from standing up too quickly, or from an illness such as the flu.
-Vertigo is significantly worse than dizziness and people with vertigo cannot walk or drive.
+Note: Vertigo is not the same as dizziness, light-headedness, or a faint feeling.
+Dizziness can occur from an emotional upset, such as the sight of blood, from standing up too quickly, or from an illness like the flu.
+Vertigo is significantly worse than dizziness, and people with vertigo cannot walk or drive.
 It is sometimes referred to as Benign Paroxysmal Positional Vertigo.

 Causes of vertigo and dizziness

 What causes dizziness?
-Dizziness can be caused by several factors.
-It can be an indication of a more serious condition.
+Several factors can cause dizziness.
+It can be an indication of a more severe condition.
 Extremely high blood pressure – which may cause damage to the brain – is indicated by dizziness.
 Also, dizziness signals low blood pressure caused by diseases of the heart, bleeding disorders causing anemia, and unfavorable reactions to medications.

 What causes vertigo?
 The causes of vertigo usually occur due to conflict between signals within the brain.
 The brain has various balancing regulators and position sensors.
-When these sectors of the brain do not collaborate properly, this leads to symptoms of dizziness and feelings of being off-balance, which are strong indicators of Vertigo.
+When these sectors of the brain do not collaborate properly, this leads to dizziness and feeling off-balance symptoms, which are strong indicators of Vertigo.